JustinBenito/FlutterRoadshowMumbai/README.md

   }
 ```

-and with that final addition our app is complete.
+And with that final addition, our app is complete.

-You can run it in using the command
+You can run it using the command:

 `flutter run -d chrome`

 ![NammaFlutter Dash Run](https://prod-files-secure.s3.us-west-2.amazonaws.com/a8267991-b303-4582-8325-29e9854dd726/0ad04cd2-3dd2-4a9e-8042-7d1a8197a8a6/Screenshot_2024-12-07_at_10.31.47_PM.png)